We love little smiles... and they love us!

 Your little ones will be pampered with little luxuries such as reward stickers, show-bags and an invitation to watch their favourite show during their treatment.
-We'll teach them about dental care in a way they can understand, using positive and encouraging language to set them on the path to great oral health.
+Our team will teach them about dental care in a way they can understand, using positive, kind and encouraging language to set them on the path to great oral health.

-Our dentists are here to help your family every step of the way, from the moment the little ones get their first tooth right through to adulthood.
+Our Oral Health Therpists and Dentists are here to help your family every step of the way, from the moment the little ones get their first tooth right through to adulthood.

 Milestones of your child's oral health journey

 Most babies get their first tooth at around 6 months, but some can be as early as 3 months while others can take over 12 months to sprout.
 Then it’s a long road until they grow all their primary teeth (baby teeth), usually by the age of 3 years.

 Teething can be a difficult time for babies and parents, with sore, swollen gums giving the little ones plenty to cry about.
 Teething toys and cold, soft food such as yoghurt can help to ease this discomfort, and some babies respond well to having their gums gently rubbed.

 If you’re finding it hard to comfort your child, bring them in for a check-up.
 Our child-friendly team will check that their teeth are developing normally and we may be able to prescribe a pain relief gel that can be rubbed onto their gums.

 Starting to brush